gloera01/serverless-ts-demo/README.md

 ### CI/CD

 - An AWS account should be created (IAM) with admin permissions
+- Environments should be created on github
-  - add access keys into secrets vault on github
+  - add access keys from AWS admin user into secrets vault
+- Constraints
   - Run tests
     - Only on PR for branches development and main
   - Merge feature branch and deploy
     - Only when tests has passed and PR is approved
+- Handle multiple environments
+  - dev
+  - prod
+- Ignore tests folder to be deployed to AWS in order to save space
+- Configure API gateway
+  - domain name
+  - routes
+- Configure lambda name based on env